dAppServer/devops/docs/index.md

 compiling takes time, uses power, it's wasteful when you don't need to but maintaining base images can quickly become a nightmare.

 ### Caching

-Most projects get you to compile your own assets, then you have to recompile, often (in docker land or just when switching versions). using our builder we can do a FULL compile of our blockchain in just under 2 minutes, or about 15 minutes.
+Most projects get you to compile your own assets, then you have to recompile, often (in docker land or just when switching versions). using our builder, and some adjustments with settings we can do a full compile of our blockchain in just under 2 minutes, or about 15 minutes without pushing limits.

+The layers here enable us to deliver fast builds in an acceptable timeframe, instantiated from a terminal or script, on a framework that can be customised to compile literally anything.

 ### Security